What is carbon monoxide (CO)?

 - Symptoms occur when you are at home but seem to disappear when you leave.

 - Others in your household (including pets) are experiencing similar symptoms at a similar time.

-It’s important to know the signs of a carbon monoxide leak in your home, because knowing the signs can ensure you aren’t exposed to dangerous levels of CO for an extended period of time.
+It’s important to know the signs of a carbon monoxide leak in your home, knowing the signs can ensure you aren’t exposed to dangerous levels of CO for an extended period.

 What are the signs of a carbon monoxide leak?

 Any of the following could be a sign of CO in your home: